emren/food_delivery_app/README.md

     this point but the results show good potential for the future although further studies needs to be done in these areas to conclude safer answers.

+A potential drawback for Flutter against Native is Flutter as a tool is very new, thus there may be need to native implementation at some point.
+Although pub dev, https://pub.dev/ the package site is growing every day, and new packages coming, still there may be a point where Flutter widgets or packages does not meet client requirement and native calls has to be implemented.

 Dart vs Native:
 As a former Java developer I find the syntax of Dart and Java very similar.